lucia-auth/lucia/documentation/collection/main/learn/adapters/mongoose.md

 const adapter: (mongoose: Mongoose) => AdapterFunction<Adapter>;
 ```

-If [`generateUserId()`](/reference/configure/lucia-configurations#generatecustomuserid) is not configured, the adapter will generate a new `ObjectId` and use the stringified version (24-character hexadecimal string) as the user id.
+If you pass `null` as the user id, the adapter will generate a new `ObjectId` and use the stringified version (24-character hexadecimal string) as the user id.

 This adapter will not handle database connection and you will need to connect to the database manually.